Exceptions, Oddities and Notes

 Nunavut: Though the community of Arctic Bay on the western edge of Baffin Island is technically in the Central Time zone, it observes Eastern time to keep in sync with the bulk of the island.

-Nayarit: This Mexican state is in the Mountain time zone, but in April 2010, Bahia de Banderas at its southern tip officially shifted into the Central time zone to join Puerto Vallarta across the border in the state of Jalisco.
+Nayarit: This Mexican state is in the Mountain time zone, but in April 2010, Bahia de Banderas at its southern tip officially shifted into the Central time zone to sync up with Puerto Vallarta across the border in the state of Jalisco.

 The Aleutian Islands of Tommorow (or yesterday?)

-US and Canada (except Newfoundland/Labrador): DST starts 2AM the second Sunday in March, and ends at 2AM the first Sunday in November.
+US and Canada: DST starts 2AM the second Sunday in March, and ends at 2AM the first Sunday in November.